F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 The name *myLicense* we use in this example is arbitrary; it is not used anywhere in the BIG-IP configuration.
 You can name this object anything, but it must have a name.

-Declarative Onboarding 1.24 introduced the optional **chargebackTag** property, the value of which is a text string that can be used as a charge back tag, making it easier to track license costs.
+Declarative Onboarding 1.24 introduced the optional **chargebackTag** property (not shown in this example), the value of which is a text string that can be used as a charge back tag, making it easier to track license costs.